 Once we’d landed (without a single bump, I was impressed!) the ground crew appeared from out of nowhere (they’d been tracking our progress from below, and were in constant radio contact with Mike) and pulled up with the balloon trailer.
 Mike then lifted us up again and proceeded to park the basket directly on top of the trailer.
 How cool!
 It made for a more interesting passenger disembarkation, but it was all good fun and I didn’t disgrace myself too much as I jumped to the ground.

 We’d barely touched the ground when a table complete with sparkling wine, strawberries and cakes was assembled, to toast our flight and celebrate our happy landing.
+You can see why ballooning in Cappadocia is popular with honeymooners.
 So this was ‘second’ breakfast…perhaps the area has more affinity with Lord of the Rings and the Hobbit (my favourite films!) than I first realised?
 And I did notice an agency in Goreme called ‘Middle Earth Travel’.
 Hmmm.

 After that hard morning’s work, we were returned to our hotel, ready for ‘third’ breakfast and our first day in Turkey!